usnistgov/FIPS201/_FIPS201/authentication.md

 unison to achieve additional assurance of the identity of the PIV cardholder.
 For example, PKI-AUTH and BIO may be applied in unison to achieve additional assurance of cardholder identity.

-Adequately designed and implemented relying systems can achieve the PIV Card assurance levels stated in [Table 6-1](authentication.md#table-6-1) for physical access and [Table 6-2](authentication.md#table-6-2) for logical access.
+Adequately designed and implemented relying systems can achieve the PIV Card assurance levels stated in [Section 6.3.1](authentication.md#s-6-3-1) for physical access and in  [Section 6.3.2](authentication.md#s-6-3-2) for logical access.
 Relying systems that are inadequately designed or implemented may only achieve lower assurance levels.
 The design of the components of relying systems&mdash;including card readers, biometric capture devices, cryptographic modules, and key management systems&mdash;involves many factors not fully specified by FIPS 201, such as correctness of